webboot/crypto/README.md

 please note that secp521r1 has been chosen after careful consideration of curve options.

-being one of the default curves, it's existance can be assumed on most systems.
+being one of the default curves, it's existence can be assumed on most systems.
 [SP 800-186 draft](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-186-draft.pdf)

 #### <a name="usage-keypair"></a>